Memeza

-Memeza is an album recorded by Brenda Fassie and Sello Chicco Twala in 1997.
-The album was released on 3 November 1997, the same day as Brenda's birthday.
-It was the best selling album in South Africa in 1997.
+Memeza is the thirteenth studio album recorded by South African singer Brenda Fassie released on 3 November 1998, the same day as Brenda's birthday.
+It was the best selling album in South Africa in 1998.
 The album went Platinum on the day of its release & sold over 100 000 in a week of its release.
-The album went to sell 1 million units in 6 months.
+The album went to sell 700,000 copies in South Africa.

 Background

 Memeza was released in 1997 by CCP Records in its physical form.
 EMI Digital re-released the album in its digital form in 2004.
 The music is characterised as largely pop/rock and Kwaito (a South African urban music style).
 Its themes range from tradition to marriage.
 Sello Twala and Brenda Fassie co-wrote all the songs for the album and Twala handled the production thereof.